p2pu/InventFest/Synth Tent/Synth-Module-03-Intro.markdown

 published: true
 ---

-# Synth Module Week 2: Dance Party
+# Synth Module Week 3: Video Game Maestro

-## Your Weekly Invention: Invent Your Own Synth Boombox
+## Your Weekly Invention: Game Sound Design
-So you've made an instrument, and joined forces with others to create a symphony.
-Now what?
-Time to take your sound skills to the next level and make a home-grown object that plays a song.
-This is an advanced module that is great for your face-to-face meetups: once you have the prototype up-and-running, you can add more complexity and flair.
+We all remember the iconic music of Zelda, Sonic and Tetris (well, maybe some of us were more Pong folks).
+This module will show you the amazing creative freedom of sound design.

-For this module, you're going to need bits from the [Synth Kit](http://littlebits.cc/kits/synth-kit), the [Arduino Kit](http://littlebits.cc/kits/arduino-coding-kit)and an [Arduino](http://arduino.cc/) microcontroller.
+This module will build upon what you'e learned so far from For this module, you're going to need bits from the [Synth Kit](http://littlebits.cc/kits/synth-kit), the [Arduino Kit](http://littlebits.cc/kits/arduino-coding-kit)and an [Arduino](http://arduino.cc/) microcontroller.

 ## Design Constraints